 In 2007 my partner, Paul, was rushed to hospital after blood tests revealed he had leukaemia, he was 34.
 We discovered he faced 4 months of chemotherapy and 2 years of maintenance medication.
 I wanted to do something to help to complement the conventional treatment, so I sought advice from a Nutritional Therapist.
 With her help, I changed Paul’s diet, removing sugar and dairy, reducing his meat intake and increasing plantbased foods.
 I discovered that cancer cells have more receptors for glucose (sugar) than any other cell, they thrive on it, they also thrive in a body that is fueled with acidic foods such as dairy, meat and junk food.
 I went to lectures by Jane Plant, a scientist who also changed her diet after getting breast cancer, she advocated a dairy free diet and explained how dairy was a cancer ‘accelerator’.
 I was competely fascinated by this new knowledge and spent all my time reading and finding out more.
 I embarked on a cooking marathon, preparing Paul’s food at home and delivering it to his hospital bed every day, for the duration of his treatment.
 Thankfully, Paul sailed through his chemotherapy, and this year celebrates 10 years in remission.

 In 2009 i became pregnant with our daughter, through IVF treatment.
 At the time, we were told IVF was the only option as Paul was still taking chemotherapy medication which would make his sperm toxic and which was likely to leave him infertile.
-I have since gone on to have a second child, but this time we didn’t use IVF, it was a natural conception.
+We have since gone on to have a second child, but this time we didn’t use IVF, it was a natural conception.
 We used nutritional therapy to turn Paul’s sperm from poor quality to completely normal in a few months, and also to get myself, as a statistically past my prime 41 year old, into the best of fertile health.
 We achieved this through functional testing – using a private laboratory to conduct tests which established a picture of our nutritional health and applying a nutritional protocol to address the deficiencies and issues that were uncovered.